alinex/bash-lib/doc/function/ask.md

 - `integer` or `number` - only allow [0-9]
 - `float` - allow number [0-9]+.[0-9]+ (alternative , is allowed as decimal separator)
-- `password` - will show only `*` characters to hide input
+- `password` - will show only `*` characters to hide input If another format is needed, you can fall back to string and vaildate on your own after you got the response.
 Stdout:   `<answer>`